DataDog/ddprof/Readme.md

 In 2016, Debian and Android began running a kernel [patch][https://patchwork.kernel.org/project/kernel-hardening/patch/1469630746-32279-1-git-send-email-jeffv@google.com/] which implemented a new `perf_event_paranoid == 3` sysctl setting, which disables the `perf_event_open()` syscall for processes without `CAP_SYS_ADMIN`.
 This patch was contemporary with the emergence of at least four CVE (security issues) stemming from the `perf_event_open()` syscall (mostly around privileged data access).

 This patch was rejected in fairly strong terms.
 There were a few different themes in the thread.
 Locking system-wide disablement behind `CAP_SYS_ADMIN` was seen as too big a hammer; on a system with the interface disabled, the only way to enable it is via a capability which widens the attack surface substantially (in kernel 5.4, there are hundreds of checks for `CAP_SYS_ADMIN`--which is also known as "root 2.0").
-Moreover, from the perspective of kernel development, it's problematic to admit that an interface is unsafe and should ever be totally disabled; it's more scalable to either remove such features entirely or subject them to the testing necessary to ensure they are safe.
+Moreover, from the perspective of kernel development, it's problematic to admit that an interface is unsafe and should ever be disabled when the underlying subsystem can't be removed; it's more scalable to allow the subsystem to be removed at build-time or subject such components to the testing necessary to ensure they are safe.

 Given the historical status of `perf_event_open()`, one valid concern is, how safe is it to run `perf_event_paranoid == 2` in prod?
 This is difficult to qualify fully, but one category of insights comes from the rate at which long-running targeted fuzzing campaigns succeed in finding new bugs.
 There has been some [excellent work][http://web.eece.maine.edu/~vweaver/projects/perf_events/fuzzer/bugs_found.html] in this regard (see [here][http://web.eece.maine.edu/~vweaver/projects/perf_events/fuzzer/2019_perf_fuzzer_tr.pdf] as well).
 The rate of serious issues and security-related bugs has decreased substantially during the v4 kernel series, and those issues have become increasingly specific.